Infrahub supports two different types of webhooks:

 Custom webhooks allow you to transform event data before sending it to an external endpoint.
 This is useful when the receiving system expects a specific payload format, such as Slack, Microsoft Teams, GitHub Actions, or other third-party APIs.

-For general information about Python transforms, see the Python transform guide.
+For general information about Python Transformations, see the Python Transformation guide.
 For details about webhook events and payloads, see the webhooks topic.

-When using a transform with a webhook, the transform receives the webhook event data directly instead of executing its GraphQL query.
-The query attribute is still required on the transform class but is not used.
+When using a Transformation with a webhook, the Transformation receives the webhook event data directly instead of executing its GraphQL query.
+The query attribute is still required on the Transformation class but is not used.
 See GitHub issue #6650 for updates on this requirement.

-Create a Python file with a transform class that processes webhook event data.
-The transform receives a dictionary containing the event information:
+Create a Python file with a Transformation class that processes webhook event data.
+The Transformation receives a dictionary containing the event information:

 from typing import Any